woman with headache

 Can Grounding Cause Headaches?

-Scientific Evidence on Grounding and Headache Relief
+Scientific Evidence on Grounding for Reducing Headaches

-The concept of grounding for pain relief, which may encompass headache alleviation, has been a subject of interest within the medical community.
 An observational study from the University of Basrah College of Medicine reported that after 1–3 days of grounding, most COVID-19 patients saw improvements in various symptoms, including headaches.
 This study points to grounding's possible role in inflammatory and pain-related conditions (1).

 Additionally, a selective evidence-based medicine review by the Philadelphia College of Osteopathic Medicine assessed the impact of grounding on the subjective experience of pain (2).
 The review, which analyzed multiple studies, found that grounding reduced pain in some cases.
 However, one study showed no significant difference between the grounded and placebo groups.
 This mixed outcome suggests that while grounding may promise pain relief, more extensive research is needed to confirm its efficacy, particularly for headaches.